LauraMattz/LauraMattz/README.md

 ## About Me

 Hello!
 I'm Laura, a tech enthusiast passionate about innovation and exploring the latest trends in technology.
-Welcome to my interactive README!
+Welcome to my README!

 - 👀 **Interests**: Technology and Innovation
 - 🌱 **Currently Learning**: Python and diving into AI, ML, and NLP